-The competent authorities may, for example, agree to the same allocation of income, deductions, credits or allowances between an enterprise in one Contracting State and its permanent establishment in the other (or between permanent establishments of a third country enterprise that are situated in the Contracting States) or between related persons.
+The competent authorities may, for example, agree to the same allocation of income, deductions, credits or allowances between an enterprise in one Contracting State and its permanent establishment in the other or between related persons.
 These allocations are to be made in accordance with the arm's length principle underlying Article 7 (Business Profits) and Article 9 (Associated Enterprises).
-Agreements reached under these subparagraphs may include agreement on a methodology for determining an appropriate transfer price, common treatment of a taxpayer's cost sharing arrangement, or upon an acceptable range of results under that methodology.
+Agreements reached under these subparagraphs may include agreement on a methodology for determining an appropriate transfer price, on an acceptable range of results under that methodology, or on a common treatment of a taxpayer's cost sharing arrangement.

-As indicated in subparagraph (d), the competent authorities also may agree to settle a variety of conflicting applications of the Convention.
-They may agree to settle conflicts regarding the characterization of particular items of income, the characterization of persons, the application of source rules to particular items of income, the meaning of a term.
+As indicated in subparagraphs 3(a) through 3(f), the competent authorities also may agree to settle a variety of conflicting applications of the Convention.
+They may agree to settle conflicts regarding the characterization of particular items of income, including the same characterization of income that is assimilated to income from shares by the taxation law of one of the Contracting States and that is treated as a different class of income in the other State.
+They may also agree to the characterization of persons, the application of source rules to particular items of income, the meaning of a term, or the timing of an item of income.

-They also may agree as to advance pricing arrangements.
-They also may agree as to the application of the provisions of domestic law regarding penalties, fines, and interest in a manner consistent with the purposes of the Convention.
+The competent authorities also may agree as to the application of the provisions of domestic law regarding penalties, fines, and interest in a manner consistent with the purposes of the Convention.